How Prevail Works

 Seats are transferred to one under quota party at a time until that party reaches quota.
 Transfers begin with the party that requires the least number of seats to bring it up to quota and ends with the party needing the greatest number of seats.
 If two or more parties need the same number of transfers they are ordered according to popular vote with the party having the lowest going first.

-Beginning at the bottom of the list, an under quota party initially receives seats in which it came second.
-If this is not sufficient to bring it up to quota then, again beginning at the bottom of the list, it receives seats in which it came third and so on.
+An under quota party initially receives seats in which it came second.
+If this is not sufficient to bring it up to quota then it receives seats in which it came third and so on.

 Although the vote obtained by the party allocated a seat is not a particular priority for PREVAIL, the transfer process seeks to maintain as high as possible percentage vote of the seat receiving the transfer.
 In many cases this percentage vote may be only a point or so below that of the party which came first though in other cases it can be very small.